DeepHartree: A Poisson-Coupled Neural Field for One-Shot Density Functional Theory

-Guided by the Hohenberg-Kohn theorems \citep{hohenberg1964inhomogeneous}, which state that the ground state of an interacting many-particle system is uniquely determined by its electron density $\rho(r)$, recent studies have pivoted towards direct density prediction.
-For instance, \cite{jorgensen2022equivariant} leveraged the PaiNN \citep{schutt2021equivariant} architecture to predict electron density on real-space grids, while \cite{koker2024higher} incorporated higher-order tensor representations to further improve prediction fidelity.
-Adopting a different strategy, \cite{li2025image} utilized ResNet and super-resolution techniques to reconstruct high-precision densities from the superposition of atomic densities (SAD).
+Within direct real-space density prediction, \cite{jorgensen2022equivariant} used PaiNN \citep{schutt2021equivariant} to predict electron densities on grids.
+Higher-order tensor representations further improved density accuracy \citep{koker2024higher}.
+Using a different strategy, \cite{li2025image} combined ResNet and super-resolution methods to reconstruct densities from a superposition of atomic densities (SAD).